-The answer to this question is not so simple as there are many factors that may have an influence on your cat's disappearance.
+The answer to this question is not so simple as there are many factors that may have influenced your cat's disappearance.
 Cats are naturally driven by three things primarily:

-If your cat has disappeared or perhaps your cat frequently disappears and returns 2-3 days later, one of the above-mentioned items might be the reason your cat is missing.
+If your cat has disappeared or perhaps your cat frequently disappears and returns 2–3 days later, one of the above-mentioned topics might be the reason your cat is missing.

 Cats Are Curious